MedMaxLab/eegprepro/README.md

 ### Statistical Analysis

-We searched for differences in the pipelines both at the local (single model single task) and the model level (single model all tasks).
+We looked for differences in the pipelines at both the local level (single model single task) and the model level (single model all tasks).
-Specific statistical tests were used for each level, using the balanced accuracy as the evaluation metric and the median value as centrality measure.
+Specific statistical tests were used for each level, using the balanced accuracy as the evaluation metric and the median value as the centrality measure.
 Results were presented with dedicated figures.
-An example is provided below
+An example is shown below

 <div align="center">
   <img src="Images/dcn.png" width="600">